DIG-Beihang/XrayDetection/README.md

 # Object Detection Under X-ray Security Inspection Scenario: Dataset & Papers <sup>📌</sup>

-## Introduction

-This is the summary web of open source dataset and critical papers for Object Detection under X-ray security inspection scenario done by the research group in the State Key Laboratory of Software Development Environment (SKLSDE) at Beihang University.
+This is the summary web of open source datasets and critical papers for Object Detection under X-ray security inspection scenario done by the research group in the State Key Laboratory of Software Development Environment (SKLSDE) at Beihang University. **The datasets can only be used for ACADEMIC PURPOSES.
+NO COMERCIAL USE is allowed**.
 We hope our work can contribute to the community and encourage more researchers to continue to work in this field.

 # Table of Contents